JDR-neu/Robotics-Control-02-Lateral-Vehicle-Trajectory-Optimization-Time-Varying-MPC/README.md

   - to **allow offsets** to a given reference under consideration of the vehicles environment
     - [26] Combining local trajectory planning and tracking control for au-tonomous ground vehicles navigating along a reference path
     - [25] A novel path tracking controller for ackerman steering vehicles

+- main contribution
+  - **an elaborate formulation** of a constrained linear-quadratic optimal control problem for the lateral vehicle guidance task
+    - smooth and collision free trajectories among static obstacles and moving traffic for the vehicle’s lateral movement
+    - even along reference curves that feature high and discontinuous curvature values
+    - can run on a low-performance electronic control unit in milliseconds.
+    - a broad range of automated vehicle applications

+### II.
+VEHICLE PREDICTION MODEL

+- Linear System Model

+- Definition of the System Output

+- Discrete-Time Vehicle Prediction Model